kahypar/kahypar/README.md

     1. `free_vertex_only` allows all contractions in which the contraction partner is a *free* vertex, i.e., it allows contractions of vertex pairs where either both vertices are free, or one vertex is fixed and the other vertex is free.
     2. `fixed_vertex_allowed` additionaly allows contractions of two fixed vertices provided that both are preassigned to the *same* block.
 Based on preliminary experiments, this is currently the default policy.
     3. `equivalent_vertices` only allows contractions of vertex pairs that consist of either two free vertices or two fixed vertices preassigned to the same block.

+- Evolutionary Framework (KaHyPar-E):

+   KaHyPar-E enhances KaHyPar with an evolutionary framework as described in our [GECCO'18 publication][GECCO'18].
+Given a fairly large amount of running time, this memetic multilevel algorithm performs better than repeated executions of KaHyPar-MF/-CA, hMetis, and PaToH.
+The configuration [/config/km1_direct_kway_gecco18.ini](/config/km1_direct_kway_gecco18.ini) uses KaHyPar-CA to exploit the local solution space and was used in the [GECCO'18 experiments][GECCO'18bench].
+The command line parameter `--time-limit=xxx` can be used to set the maximum running time (in seconds).
+Parameter `--partition-evolutionary=true` enables evolutionary partitioning.

 #### Experimental Results
  We use the performance plots introduced in [ALENEX'16][ALENEX'16] to compare KaHyPar to other partitioning algorithms in terms of solution quality: